 What the notice says

-If your iPhone uses iOS 10.2.1 to iOS 11.2.6, this notice might appear in Settings > Battery: “Your iPhone battery may need to be serviced”.
+If your iPhone uses iOS 10.2.1 to iOS 11.2.6, this notice may appear in Settings > Battery: “Your iPhone battery may need to be serviced”.

-If your iPhone uses iOS 11.3 or later, refer to iPhone battery and performance to learn more about how to check your battery’s health.
+If your iPhone uses iOS 11.3 or later, refer to iPhone battery and performance to find out more about how to check your battery’s health.

 Why the notice appears

 All rechargeable batteries are consumables and have a limited lifespan, eventually needing to be serviced or recycled.
-There are various factors that can affect the performance and lifespan of your device’s battery, including number of charge cycles, chemical aging of your battery and exposure to extreme heat or cold.
-Learn more about maximizing battery life and lifespan.
+There are various factors that can affect the performance and lifespan of your device’s battery, including the number of charge cycles, chemical ageing of your battery and exposure to extreme heat or cold.
+Find out more about maximising battery life and lifespan.